 Hyenas are the famous scavengers.
 But they kill most of their meals and their bite is the most powerful of all the predators.
 We’ll always remember returning to a Serengeti camp in the last light of the day.
 A young wildebeest was stranded on a muddy bank, unable to free itself and left behind by the herd.
 The next morning there’s was hardly anything left, just six hyenas finishing the scraps.
 The haunting crunch of teeth snapping through bone will live with us for eternity.

 These aren’t scavengers but opportunists.
-Most predators hide away and hunt with precision.
+Most predators hide away and raid with precision.
 In contrast, hyenas cover large distances every day, preying on the weakest and easiest.
 Old zebra that struggle to keep pace, wildebeest exhausted from their journey, injured springbok and kudu that are sniffed out with impressive precision... they’re not picky about the type of meat.
 They might not have stealth but they have incredible stamina.
 These are the only cats that can keep pace with the great wildebeest migration and you’ll see dozens of them on any game drive in and around the Serengeti and Masai Mara.

 The Best Places to See Hyenas on Safari in Africa